Lassana Diarra case explained: The ‘new Bosman’ set to transform football’s transfer market forever

 If the transfer system were to end tomorrow, what would actually replace it?
 Would there be collective bargaining between clubs and players, like in American sport?

-His name may instead carry a very different legacy, similar to that of Jean-Marc Bosman.
-The sense of portentousness is all the greater since it is Bosman’s lawyer, Jean-Louis Dupont, who has taken the case.
-Even some of the details feel as obscure as Bosman’s attempt to move from RFC Liege to Dunkerque in 1990, that eventually resulted in legal victory over Uefa and that first great overhaul of the market in 1995.
+His name may instead carry a very different legacy, similar to that of Belgian trailblazer Jean-Marc Bosman’s.
+The sense of portent is all the greater since it is Bosman’s lawyer, Jean-Louis Dupont, who has taken the case.
+Even some of the details feel as obscure as Bosman’s attempt to move from RFC Liege to Dunkerque in 1990, which eventually resulted in legal victory against Uefa and that first great overhaul of the market in 1995.

 Diarra asked Fifa’s administration to confirm he was a free agent, but they said it was a legal matter that only the DRC could confirm.
 They did exactly that a few weeks later, but Diarra claimed the delay meant he lost out on transfer opportunities.
 Without the necessary International Transfer Certificate [ITC] required for Charleroi to register him with the Belgian FA in that time, the club pulled out.